Marissa Williams, B.A., M.Sc.

 I have several years of experience working with adolescents and adults who are engaging in self-harm and experiencing significant suicidal thoughts, some of whom have recently attempted suicide.

-For the past year, I have enjoyed working as a behavioural coach and therapist with children, adolescents, and adults experiencing attention-deficit hyperactivity disorder (ADHD), learning difficulties, mood, anxiety, perfectionism, and obsessive-compulsive and related disorders.
+Since June 2018, I have enjoyed working as a behavioural coach and therapist with children, adolescents, and adults experiencing attention-deficit hyperactivity disorder (ADHD), learning difficulties, mood, anxiety, perfectionism, and obsessive-compulsive and related disorders.

 I have a particular interest in supporting mothers with postpartum mood and anxiety disorders and am involved with a team of researchers and clinicians aiming to enhance support and treatment services, research, and advocacy for maternal mental health progress in Canada.